Oxford, Massachusetts: Contact Era

+Colonial Era

+Oxford was first colonized intermittently by Europeans in 1687, with several breaks during the French and Indian Wars, and was officially incorporated in 1713.
+In 1687, Robert Thompson arranged for a group of 52 French Huguenots he had connected with in London to colonize the land recently purchased from Black James.
+During this early period the Huguenot settlement grew to about 70 individuals, while Native settlements remained in the area numbering around 40 families.

-Oxford was first settled in 1687 and was officially incorporated in 1713.
-It was the birthplace of Clara Barton, the first president and founder of the American Red Cross.
-Oxford was originally settled by Huguenots in two waves, the original settlement having been abandoned after four residents (John Johnson and his three children, Peter, Andrew and Mary) were killed in a violent confrontation with local Native Americans.
-This event, the Johnson Massacre, is commemorated near the south end of town on Main Street.
-The remains of the Huguenot Fort (built in 1686) still exist near Huguenot Road.
+In 1694, the Huguenot colonists built the Huguenot Fort out of concern for conflict with local Native Americans after the outbreak of hostilities between the Massachusetts colony and the Wabanaki Confederacy in King William's War.
+The original settlement was abandoned after four residents (John Johnson and his three children, Peter, Andrew and Mary) were killed in a violent confrontation with local Native Americans.
+This event, the "Johnson Massacre," is commemorated near the south end of town on Main Street.
+The remains of the Huguenot Fort still exist near Huguenot Road.

+The English investors who received the deed from Black James in 1682 continued to try to recruit settlers to the Oxford area, and by 1720, a group of around 30 English families had founded a new church there with a new minister.
+From 1699 to 1704, Huguenot settlers attempted to return to the settlement but it was abandoned again during Queen Anne's War.
 The first town clerk of Oxford was John Town, who also served as selectman and as a church deacon.

 Geography

 According to the United States Census Bureau, the town has a total area of 27.5 sqmi, of which 26.6 sqmi is land and 0.9 sqmi, or 3.20%, is water.
 The town sits in a valley, and much of its area lies in the flood plain of the French River, which runs through the town.
 A substantial parcel north and west of Oxford Center is held, for flood control purposes, by the U.S. Army Corps of Engineers.
 The land, known as Greenbriar, also serves as a nature preserve.